archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog:
+- Fixed bugs here and there.
+- Added several themes for the native mpvc_tui activated through mpmrc.
+- Ctrl+R in the native "player" restart the playlist from the beginning.
 - Fixed bug when executing _BlankLine function.
 - Added Ctrl+X to quit mpv in mpv fzf interface.
 - Added an option to edit ~/.config/mpm/themerc to get "dynamic" changes for main window but also for the fzf mpv running interface.